EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```

 !!!
 Note
-    If this netCDF module is available by the time you are trying, you can force a local rebuild by adding the `--force` argument in order to experiment with building locally, or pick a different EasyConfig to build.
+    If this netCDF module is available by the time you are trying, you can force a local rebuild by adding the `--rebuild` argument in order to experiment with building locally, or pick a different EasyConfig to build.

 ### Using the newly built module
 First, you'll need to add the subdirectory of the `EASYBUILD_INSTALLPATH` that contains the modules to the `MODULEPATH`.
 You can do that using: